I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 3. Paul John Knowles a.k.a.
 The Casanova Killer

 In a 1974 cross-country spree, Knowles killed at least fifteen people; some of his victims being children and another being Florida state trooper Charles Campbell.
-Before he could be tried on murder charges, Knowles was shot and killed while trying to overtake two officers while being transported elsewhere.
+Before he could be tried on murder charges, Knowles was shot and killed trying to overtake two officers while being transported elsewhere.